During the 2021 bourbon hunting season, I haven’t hunted. And I feel great!

 Moscatel Cask Finished

 This!
 Proper notes to come a few weeks from this posting.
 But here I’ll just say that upon first nosing this bourbon, “Woah!” was the first, second and third thing I said.
 A strong wave of savory herbal and exotic tea notes hit my nose first.
 Then came cherry, black pepper, caramel, cream and custard.
 The taste was very true to the nose—the dried herb/tea medley, the fruit notes now amped up with a rich syrupy apricot aspect added to the mix.
-The finish lingered long with the fruit notes, creamy caramel, and oak… When I tried again a week and two weeks later, all those notes hit me again.
+The finish lingered long with the fruit notes, creamy caramel, and oak… When I tried it again a week and two weeks later, all those notes hit me anew.
 They’re hitting me now as I write this!
 The unique mélange of herbal, spice, tea and fruit notes arising between Woodinville’s bourbon and the rare Portuguese Moscatel de Setúbal pipes it was finished in is a special experience.
 Mike Steine, Woodinville’s head distiller, had mentioned this one to me when I interviewed him about a month before this bourbon was released.
 He seemed particularly excited about it.
 I’m so glad I was able to experience why!

 There were other stellar whiskeys that made it to my shelf this past year—such as the exquisite Old Carter Bourbon Batch 9 and the unique, and uniquely rare, Old Potrero Hotaling 18 Year.
 But the Old Carter would arguably be counted in the widely recognized neo-unicorn pasture, and that old Old Potrero was priced way over the top.
 So I didn’t include them here.